Tracking Triggers

 This book is for you if you find yourself overreacting and regretting it later, getting stuck in the same relational conflicts despite your best intentions, or wanting to transform your relationship with emotions rather than just manage them.

-Tracking Triggers is being written the way it’s meant to be used: slowly, reflectively, and in relationship.
+Tracking Triggers was written the way it's meant to be used: slowly, reflectively, and in relationship.

-This approach allows the book to remain grounded in lived experience rather than polished theory—so what emerges is something you can actually use when it counts..
+This approach kept the book grounded in lived experience rather than polished theory, so what emerged is something people can actually use when it counts.

 About John Ford